 It is fun to share your preferred recreational activities with your partner.
 Men will often enjoy playing tennis, softball, soccer, or go on hikes and other adventures.
 While dating, both parties try to do as many things as possible together, whether they like the activity or not.
 They enjoy spending time with their love.
 Once married, however, couples have a tendency to only do the activities they enjoy, often letting their partner spend an inordinate amount of time doing activities solo or with other friends.
 This separation of activities is a dangerous practice.

 Marriage coaches often hear from one partner that the other partner changed.
 We hear that before marriage they used to do all kinds of things together, but not now.

 Men are the ones usually wanting to do recreational activities.
-It is a real bonus when his wife participates in the activity, or supports him from the sideline.
+It is a real bonus when his wife participates in the activity or supports him from the sideline.
 Women also love to do activities and would love to have her husband join her.
-When they each stop doing activities together, each is making a conscience decision to not support their partner.
+When they each stop doing activities together, each is making a conscious decision to not support their partner.
 It is a bad decision.

 Recreational companionship combines two needs into one – that of recreation and companionship.

 The answer is one that takes a little work and a lot of compromises.
 You need to find recreational activities you both enjoy doing.
 Yes, that means one or both of you may have to stop doing a preferred activity.
 This is a decision you are making for the betterment of the marriage.
 You may have to try several different activities before you find one or two you both like.
 The result is that you and your partner will be spending more time together.
 This will be time to talk, share experiences, and enjoy life together.

 Honesty and Openness

 Honesty and openness give us a sense of security.
 When a partner shares their innermost thoughts and feelings, becoming vulnerable, they give a precious gift to their partner.
 It is no surprise that women tend to need honesty and openness more than men.